Board of Directors

 As a native of Martin County, Audria, is a proud graduate of the Martin County High School Class of 1983 and the University of Florida College of Journalism.
 Audria previously worked for The Stuart News, Drug Abuse Treatment Association, United Way of Martin County, and the Boys and Girls Clubs of Martin County.
 While at the Boys and Girls Clubs, Audria served as the co-chair of the Martin County Healthy Start Teen Pregnancy Prevention Task Force.
 In addition, she was a former Commissioner for the Governor’s Commission on Disabilities.
 Currently, she serves as the special projects coordinator in the office of the city manager of the City of Fort Pierce.

-Jessica Tharp is a Stuart native who has worked in the Martin County Parks and Recreation Department for more than 15 years.
-She is currently working on her certification as a parks and recreation professional and is continuing her education at Florida International University.
-She has served on the Martin County Water Safety Task Force and the Martin County Obesity Task Force.
-She is responsible for community outreach with the City of Stuart.
-She serves as a City of Stuart Working on Wellness Ambassador and has implemented several programs for the City of Stuart Community Services Departmen, where she and her team serve more than 800 families annually.
-She is passionate about her community and believes in the motto “It Starts in Parks."
+Jessica Tharp is a Stuart native who has worked in the field of parks and recreation for more than 20 years.
+She is a certified Parks and Recreation Professional.
+She is a proud graduate of the Martin County High School Class of 2001 and Florida International University College of Arts, Science & Education.
+Currently, she serves as the Recreation Programs Supervisor for the City of Stuart.
+She is responsible for community outreach, serves as a City of Stuart Working on Wellness Ambassador and has implemented many programs and events for the Community Services Department’s Recreation Division.
+She is passionate about her community and believes in the motto “It Starts in Parks”